aosabook/500lines/cluster/CHAPTER.rst

 Although it can do so by catching up on decisions for all slots since the first, in a mature cluster this may involve millions of slots.
 Furthermore, we need some way to initialize a new cluster.

+But enough talk of theory and algorithms -- let's have a look at the code.

 Introducing Cluster
 ===================